apache/pulsar/site2/docs/getting-started-standalone.md

   ```

 Once the nar file is downloaded, in the pulsar directory, copy the file to directory `connectors`
-in the pulsar directory, for example, if the connector pulsar-io-aerospike-{{pulsar:version}}.nar
+in the pulsar directory, for example, if the connector file `pulsar-io-aerospike-{{pulsar:version}}.nar`
-is downloaded in pulsar directory:
+is downloaded:

 ```bash
 $ mkdir connectors